Company Values

 I am thankful for being able to love my work and do what I love.
 Every company or individual I’ve worked with has taught me something valuable, and I continually draw on this experience to improve my work.

-I have considerable experience in copy-editing and proofreading, mainly focusing on academic manuscripts.
+I have significant experience in copyediting and proofreading (since 2000), primarily focusing on academic manuscripts.

 Master of Educational Leadership and Management